netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 A client specifying a single c-txid value for a change like the one above towards such a server would not be able to get the transaction accepted.

+Choosing a Txid History size greater than zero in a server is an optimization allowing clients to be less explicit, saving both on communications and processing.
+Servers implementing a Txid Mechanism using txid values with a natural order (e.g. strictly increasing integers or timestamps) may be able to implement an infinite history very easily.
+Other schemes might need to store recently used txids in a database.

+It is RECOMMENDED that server implementors that implement Txid History at all choose a Txid History size that is at least large enough to hold twice as many txids as this type of server normally experiences between the typical connection interval by clients, and not less than
+100. In a server near the core of a network, the number of transactions would often be high, but the connection interval by clients typically short.
+Servers closer to the edge might see fewer transactions, but also be visited by clients less often.

 ## Candidate Datastore Transactions